Nun lässest du, o Herr: History

 Thurmair, a publisher of the 1938 ecumenical hymnal Kirchenlied, wrote the text "Nun lässest du, o Herr" in 1966 as a paraphrase of the Nunc dimittis, Simeon's canticle from the Gospel of Luke, which became part of daily prayers such as Catholic compline and Anglican evensong.
 It is especially commemorated on the feast of the Purification on 2 February, and often used for funerals.

 Thurmair's hymn became part of the first Catholic hymnal Gotteslob of 1975 as GL 660, with a melody by Loys Bourgeois from the Genevan Psalter.
 With the same melody, it is also part of the Protestant hymnal Evangelisches Gesangbuch as EG 695.
-For the second edition of the Gotteslob in 2013, a different melody was used, derived in 2010 from a 1994 melody from Ottawa.
+For the second edition of the Gotteslob in 2013, a different melody was used, derived in 2010 from a 1994 melody from the Catholic Book of Worship, vol. III, Ottawa (1994).
 The hymn appears as GL 500 in the section "Leben in der Kirche, Tod und Vollendung" (Life in the Church, death and perfection.